ok-Alice/liquid-staking/doc/arch/0002-validator-selector.md

 ## Consequences

-This implementation will require an off-chain script that will automatically query and push validator statics to an oracle contract which will then be queried by the validator selector.
+This implementation will require an off-chain script that will automatically query and push validator statistics to an oracle contract which will then be queried by the validator selector.